ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 In a [previous blog post](/core-values), I tried to explain why defining your core values is essential.
 These are some of my core values.
 I have modified these multiple times.

 I want things to be as "sorted" as possible without being super involved.
 In this post, you'll find some ways to have things sorted.
-These there are habits associated witch each of them which are not mentioned in the post yet.
+There are habits associated with each of them which are not mentioned in the post yet.

 1. Responsibility
 2. Nirwana/Peace